 Crochet a Beautiful Farmhouse Blanket

-Gingham or plaid design may seem complicated for a crochet pattern, but with our easy crochet blanket tutorial, you would master this technique very quickly.
+Gingham or plaid design may seem complicated for a crochet pattern, but with our easy tutorial, you would master this technique very quickly.

 First, you should practice carrying yarn through your project while working with two strands of different color yarn.
-Consequently, this blanket will be one of the quickest and easiest crochet blanket patterns in your crochet toolbox.
+Consequently, this blanket will be one of the quickest and easiest patterns in your toolbox.

 Generally speaking, the farmhouse color palette is pretty simple.
 Using basic white, light grey, and charcoal colors you can crochet a timeless accessory for any neutral decor.